-Painkillers cover a wide variety of opioid drugs, including morphine, codeine, oxycodone (OxyContin, Percocet), and hydrocodone (Vicodin, Norco)—as controlled substances, each of these drugs have inherent abuse potential.
+The category of prescription painkillers covers a wide variety of opioid drugs, including morphine, codeine, oxycodone (OxyContin, Percocet), and hydrocodone (Vicodin, Norco)—as controlled substances, each of these drugs have inherent abuse potential.
 Painkiller abuse can range from codeine cough syrup misuse to the diversion and abuse of potent prescription drugs used in the management of extreme pain, such as fentanyl.
-When used correctly, these drugs provide welcome relief from the symptoms of cancers, bone breaks and other injuries, but painkiller abuse is a growing problem.
+When used as intended, these drugs provide welcome relief from the pain associated with cancers, surgeries, bone breaks, and other injuries, but opioid painkiller abuse is a growing problem.

-- If your loved one is going through painkillers at a faster-than-expected rate, it’s entirely possible that they might be abusing the drug.
-It’s also a sign of tolerance, which means the body has gotten used to the drug and requires increasing amounts to feel the same effects.
-Developing tolerance paired with ever-increasing doses may contribute to the development of addiction.
+- If your loved one is going through painkillers at a faster-than-expected rate, it’s entirely possible that they might be misusing the drug.
+It’s also a sign of possible tolerance, which means the body has gotten used to the drug and requires increasing amounts to feel the same effects.3 Developing tolerance paired with ever-increasing doses may contribute to the development of addiction.
 Addiction is a chronic disease that involves drug seeking and use that is compulsive, or difficult to control, despite harmful consequences.4

 - Behavior-wise, your loved one may be acting erratically and seem jittery at times and then suddenly become very calm.